srdjan/typelang/README.md

 # open http://127.0.0.1:8080
 ```

-See `examples/README.md` for the list of available demos and wiring instructions.
+See `examples/showcase/README.md` for the shipped demo and routing details.

 ## Interactive showcase